jaypipes/articles/openstack/placement-queens-update.md

 containing host, SR-IOV physical functions and their containing host, and physical GPU groups and their containing host.

 Let's say we have two compute nodes.
-Both compute nodes have 2 physical functions each.
+Both compute nodes have 2 SR-IOV physical functions each.
 The first compute node has been set up so each physical function has an inventory of 8 virtual functions.
 The second compute node has been set up so that one of the physical functions is marked as passthrough --